derikclive/TCP-Fast-Open-Experimentation/External-Documentation.md

 	file namely the "results.txt" file.

+4) 	Details of the "webserver.py" file

+	Creates the BaseHttpServer with functions handling the GET and POST requests using the CO303Handler and also sets the port number to serve on.

 ### Analysis of results

 This is handled by two files:

 * results_parser.py

 * Plot.ipynb

 1)	Details of the "results_parser.py" file:

 	* It reads from "results.txt" (which is written into by "run.sh").

 	* Calculation of improvement is done and appended into "results.txt".

 	* The data read from "results.txt" is parsed and then converted into a csv file ("results.csv").

 2)	Details of the "Plot.ipynb" file:

 	* An IPYNB file is a notebook document used by Jupyter Notebook, an interactive computational environment designed to help scientists work with the Python language and their data.

 	* The data from "results.csv" is used to plot the charts.

 	* Pandas is used to read and store the data from the CSV file.

 	* Matplotlib is used to plot the data.

 	* Bar graphs for each website at different bandwidth  is shown to display difference in performance between Vanilla TCP and TCP Fast Open.